• Skip to primary navigation

 Beef Kofta Variations

-You can also add any or all of these to make your beef koftas even tastier!
+You can add any or all of these to make your beef koftas even tastier!
 1.5 tablespoon of each:

 • Garam masala and paprika: use 1.5 tablespoon each per 2 lb of beef.

-• Chilli powder: 1 tablespoon per 2 lb. of beef
+• Chilli powder: 1 tablespoon per 2 lb. of beef.

-• Panko: Use ⅓ cup
+• Panko: Use ⅓ cup.

 Kofta Kebab